 Death Toll: 287 players eliminated

-The game becomes a commentary on class—wealthy players bribed guards for hiding spots, while others formed human shields.
-Gi-hun's strategy of constant movement rather than hiding proved genius.
+Here's what got me: the game becomes a commentary on class.
+Wealthy players bribed guards for hiding spots, while others formed human shields hoping to survive through chaos.
+Gi-hun's strategy of constant movement rather than hiding was genius—and I never would have thought of it.

 Test Your Survival Skills